-We carefully consider the toddler’s need for firm attachment to reliable and secure educators who act as a springboard for exploration.
+We carefully consider the Pre-Kinder’s need for firm attachment to reliable and secure educators who act as a springboard for exploration.
 Young children of this age need to know that their educator is available to be with them, while giving them wings to explore on their own.
 Support and understanding of young children’s emotional regulation is essential to supporting children to manage the immense emotions they may feel.

-The toddlers are encouraged to express themselves as individuals, and are also gradually guided towards basic learning including two of the core learning areas: literacy and numeracy.
+The Pre-Kinder’s are encouraged to express themselves as individuals, and are also gradually guided towards basic learning including two of the core learning areas: literacy and numeracy.
 This requires the children beginning to learn about the alphabet, individual letters and numbers 1-10, with the assistance of beneficial and stimulating resources to make learning exciting and enjoyable.

-Our toddler curriculum extends out of the nursery’s individualised routines to more generalised group experiences that are predictable yet flexible to individual needs.
+Our Pre-Kinder curriculum extends out of the nursery’s individualised routines to more generalised group experiences that are predictable yet flexible to individual needs.
 We believe in a ‘Rich normality’ that is long exposure to materials, experiences and interests of children that support investigation, enquiry and cognitive development.

 Our curriculum is focused on building both knowledge and processes for learning.
 We pay particular attention to the following areas when thinking about our younger children’s program.